groundwater/node-wssh/README.md

 ## Version 0 Anti-Features

+1. no https
-1. no authentication
+2. no authentication
-2. poor error handling
+3. poor error handling
-3. no tests
+4. no tests
-4. remote shell is hard-coded
+5. remote shell is hard-coded

 ## Roadmap